Siem4all/Online_Bus_System/README.md

-# How to run the project

-1. Download or Clone the project and rename it to odaabus
+# Download and Installation
+To download and use this project, follow these steps:

+1. Click on the green "Code" button at the top of the repository page.

+2. Click on the "Download ZIP" option to download the project as a compressed ZIP file.

-2. If you do not download and  install <a href="https://getcomposer.org/Composer-Setup.exe">Composer</a>,download it to install
+3. If you have not installed Composer yet, download and install it by following the instructions in the "Prerequisites" section below.

-3. Download either <a href="https://www.apachefriends.org/download.html">xampp</a> or <a href="https://sourceforge.net/projects/wampserver/">wamp</a> server if you do no have any of them
+4. Download and install either <a href="https://www.apachefriends.org/download.html">xampp</a> or <a href="https://sourceforge.net/projects/wampserver/">wamp</a> server if you don't have any of them.

-4. Paste the project you download to your xampp/htdocs or wamp/www folder
+5. Extract the contents of the ZIP file to your xampp/htdocs or wamp/www folder.

-5. Create odaabus database and import the database/odaabus.sql file into it
+5. Create database with the name odaabus and import the database/odaabus.sql file into it

-6. Open Command Prompt and type "cd /xampp/htdocs/odaabus" or "cd /wamp/www/odaabus"

-7. Type "php artisan serve" to run the project, copy the generated URL [http://127.0.0.1:8000] and paste it into your browser's URL
+6.Open a terminal or command prompt and navigate to the project directory

+7. Run the command php artisan serve to start the Laravel development server.

+8. Open your web browser and navigate to http://localhost:8000 to view the project.

-8. Login credentials
+9. Login credentials

    Admin
    email: admin@gmail.com